massimo-marino/active-class/README.md

 # active-class
-A C++11 implementation of an active class: an active class generates a thread and controls it using functional objects passed by the client application
+A C++17 implementation of an active class: an active class generates a thread and controls it using functional objects passed by the client application

 ## Requirements

-The cmake file compiles with `-std=c++14` (but it would be fine also with `-std=c++11`).
+The cmake file compiles with `-std=c++1z`.

 ## Install and Run Unit Tests